kedar4real/smart_recipe_generator/README.md

-# Kedar's Smart Gourmet Kitchen
+# Kedar Mashalkar's Smart Gourmet Kitchen

 Retro-inspired recipe discovery app that matches whatever is in your pantry with curated dishes, ingredient recognition, and smart substitution tips.